vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 Further, it has very many verses in addition to those found in the published text.
 Take for instance verses forty to forty-five in the third chapter.

-"Eṣa sūkṣmah parah satrur dehinām indriyaih saba Sukhatantra ivāsīno mohayan partha tiṣthati Kāmakrodhamayo ghorah stambhaharṣasamudbhavah Ahankārobhimānātmā dustarah pāpakarmabhiḥ Harṣam asya nivartyaiṣa sokam asya dadāti ca Bhayancāsya karotyeṣa mohayaistu muhur muhuh Sa eșa kaluṣah kṣudrachidraprekṣi Dhananjaya
+"Eṣa sūkṣmah parah satrur dehinām indriyaih saba Sukhatantra ivāsīno mohayan partha tiṣthati Kāmakrodhamayo ghorah stambhaharṣasamudbhavah Ahankārobhimānātmā dustarah pāpakarmabhiḥ Harṣam asya nivartyaiṣa sokam asya dadāti ca Bhayancāsya karotyeṣa mohayaistu muhur muhuh Sa eṣa kaluṣah kṣudrachidraprekṣi Dhananjaya

 Rajahpravstto mohātmā mānuṣāņām upadravah."
 On this Abhinava comments as follows:

-“Eṣa tāvat sūkṣma utpattisamaye alakṣya indriyeșu" etc.
+“Eṣa tāvat sūkṣma utpattisamaye alakṣya indriyeṣu" etc.

 IMPORTANCE OF THE BHAGAVADGITĀ IN THE EYES OF